 Clarify the Home Hierarchy

-If your dog does have bladder problems you might want to consider picking up a belly band so your dog can pee when they want to without ruining your floors.
+Whether your dog is marking due to stress or has a bladder problem, a belly band can save the day (and more specifically, your floors)!
 For more information, be sure to check out some of the other pages on our website!